IBM/cpdctl/README_command_reference.md

 #### Command options

 `--id` (string)
-:   (Required) Resource ID.
-Not applicable when --type is catalog
+:   Resource ID.
+Either --id or --name is mandatory

 `--instance-id` (string)
 :   Instance ID for CPD/Dev-edition (auto-fetched unless set via --instance-id flag or with --env 'WATSONX_DATA_INSTANCE_ID=<instance-id>' in profile set command) or instance CRN for CPDaaS.
 If both are set, --instance-id flag takes precedence .

 `--name` (string)
-:   (Required) Catalog Name.
-Applicable when --type is set to catalog
+:   Resource Display Name.
+Provide either --id or --name.
+Required when --type is catalog, optional for other --type values

 `--subjects` ([`SubjectPatch[]`](#cli-subject-patch-example-schema))
 :   (Required) Subjects (users or groups) whose access will be revoked.
 Format: For Users - user:userName For Groups - group:groupID.
 Multiple subjects can be revoked under same resource type (--type) separated by commas